sclevine/spec/README.md

 # spec

-Spec is a fully-featured BDD test organizer for Go.
+Spec is a simple and robust BDD test organizer for Go.
 Spec is a minimal, additive extension of the standard library `testing` package.
 Spec can be considered a lightweight wrapper for Go 1.7+ [subtests](https://blog.golang.org/subtests).